ops-center/searchlight/docs/guides/cluster-alerts/ca_cert.md

 Execution of this command can result in following states:

 - OK
-- WARNING
+- Warning
-- CRITICAL
+- Critical
-- UNKNOWN
+- Unknown

 ## Tutorial